anakadote/statamic-recaptcha/README.md

 ## Installation

-You can search for this addon in the `Tools > Addons` section of the Statamic control panel and click **install**, or run the following command from your project root:
+Run the following command from your project root:
 ``` bash
 composer require anakadote/statamic-recaptcha
 ```